T Tauri: Surrounding nebulosity

 When Sherburne Wesley Burnham used the new 36" Great Lick Refractor in 1890 to find Hind's Nebula, which had been intermittently missing since the 1860s, he mistakenly inspected T Tauri itself rather than the area immediately west, and was successful in finding a nebula.
 When he noticed the description of Hind's Nebula did not match what he was seeing, he asked his colleague Edward Emerson Barnard to take a look since he had more experience with nebulosity and finer eyes.
 Barnard discovered another nebula, approximately an arcminute south-west of T Tauri and about an arcminute in diameter.
 This nebula Barnard found was temporarily called Barnard's Nebula until it was realized to be Hind later in the decade, and the nebulosity found around T Tauri was named Burnham's Nebula.
 This would be the first ever discovered Herbig-Haro object, although the object class would not be coined until 1953.

 HH355 is a so-called "giant outflow" that reaches nearly 1.5pc away from the star system, discovered in 1997.
 This outflow is unusually large, possibly explained by the ejection of T Tau N from a closer, chaotic orbit with T Tau Sa and Sb many thousands of years ago.
 The patches are easily observed using the H-Alpha emission line, and by measuring the Doppler Shift of the two lobes, it appears they originated from the T Tau system.
 The lobes, referred to as HH355 North and HH355 South, each have three major patches (totaling six overall).
 The northern lobe has patches A, B, and C; the southern lobe has patches D, E, and F. The patches were seemingly created in pairs, with patches A and F being created 5000 years ago, B and E 900 years later, and C and D 900 years after that (assuming a tangential velocity of 150 km/s, which is a fairly common outflow velocity).
 After the last pair was created, a period of relative quiescence followed.

-Planetary system
+Surrounding disks

 As typical for the young stars, all three stars of T Tauri system are surrounded by a compact disks trimmed by star-star interaction.
 The disk around T Tauri N has a gap around 12 AU radius, indicating a presence of orbiting Saturn-mass planet within a gap.